MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/site-collections-page.md

 # Find site collection features in the new SharePoint admin center

-This article covers all the features on the classic site collections page and where you can find them in the new SharePoint admin center.
+This article covers all the features on the classic site collections page and where you can find them in the new <a href="https://go.microsoft.com/fwlink/?linkid=2185219" target="_blank">SharePoint admin center</a>.

 ![Ribbon on site collections page](media/site-collections-menu.png)